Menno Heus

-Menno Heus (born 17 December 1995) is a Dutch footballer who plays as a goalkeeper for club Spakenburg.
+Menno Heus (born 17 December 1995) is a Dutch footballer who plays as a goalkeeper for club GVVV.

 Club career

 He made his professional debut in the Eerste Divisie for Jong FC Utrecht on 26 August 2016 in a game against Jong PSV.

 In the beginning of 2019, Heus joined FC Den Bosch on their training camp in Sevilla.
 His trial was successful and he officially signed for the club on 11 January 2019 for the rest of the season, as the third choice on the goalkeeper position.
-Ahead of the 2019-20 season, he joined FC Lienden.
+Ahead of the 2019–20 season, he joined FC Lienden.

 On 17 December 2019, Heus signed with Spakenburg, joining the Tweede Divisie club from the start of the 2020–21 season.

+On 28 January 2026, GVVV announced the signing of Heus on a one-year contract, with a club option for a further year, from the 2026–27 season.